 The EU adopts a new copyright directive to address the value gap, as called for by IMPALA and the broader music sector.

-EU agrees on the introduction of a new Cluster on "Culture, creativity and inclusive society" in the next EU research and innovation programme Horizon Europe 2021-2027.
+EU agrees on the introduction of a new Cluster on "Culture, creativity and inclusive society" in the next EU research and innovation programme Horizon Europe 2021-2027, as supported by IMPALA.

-European Commission proposes a specific focus on music as in the next EU culture programme "Creative Europe" 2021-2027 - a first.
+European Commission proposes a specific focus on music in the next EU culture programme "Creative Europe" 2021-2027 - a first, supported by IMPALA.

 Launch of IMPALA Balkans Focus Group.

 Divestment process with WMG reached completion, resulting in a strengthening of the independent sector.

 WIN, the Worldwide Independent Network is re-launched to boost the international independent network, with the support of IMPALA.